Neonader/Quartz/LanguageReference.md

     * `\'` escapes `'''` (U+0027)
     * `\@` escapes `'@'` (U+0040)
     * `\\` escapes `'\'` (U+005C)
-* text will be ignored starting from the first unescaped at sign `@`

 ## Examples
 This is a selection of example code to clarify the syntax of Quartz.